Vegan Turkey (Gluten Free Recipe)

 Slice and serve.

-If you happen to have any leftovers, I suggest reading this blog post to inspire you to make leftover sandwiches.
+If you happen to have any leftovers, I suggest using leftover tofurkey, mashed potatoes and gravy, and sweet potato dinner rolls to make leftover thanksgiving sandwiches.

-I recommend serving this with my gluten-free crustless pumpkin pie.
+I recommend serving this tofurkey with green bean rolls, deviled potatoes, and gluten-free crustless pumpkin pie.

 Video of Me Making Vegan Turkey